CLEANSE, DON'T SCRUB!

 Formulated for all skin types, Mx Skincare Cosmeceutical Exfoliate+ is a chemical exfoliant that uses lactic acid (an alpha hydroxy acid) to break down dead surface cells while also reducing pigmentation, softening the appearance of lines and improving skin texture.

-The lactic acid attracts moisture as it exfoliates, plumping skin as it dissolves dead skin cells, never drying the skin.
+Lactic acid attracts moisture as it exfoliates, plumping skin as it dissolves dead skin cells, never drying the skin.

 2. How Often You Should Exfoliate?